-I’m into rubber bracelet causes as much as the next girl, and I saw one on a friend that I think is really cool.
+I'm into rubber bracelet causes as much as the next girl, and I saw one on a friend that I love.
 It said, “Complaint-Free Living.”

-Isn’t that great?!
-It’s quite a challenge, one I confess that I haven’t (yet) tried.
-But, even without a purple wristband, a complaint-free mentality can set you on the road to contentment.
+Seriously!
+It's quite a challenge, one I confess that I tried with varying degrees of success for a long time.
+I can't say I hit the 21 day mark (honestly), but I can say with certainty that, even without a purple wristband, a complaint-free mentality can set you on the road to contentment.

 I don't exactly hate complaining.
 Certainly, there are things to like about it.
 After all, a full-blown vent can be quite liberating!
 That's the problem.